 However, every country seems to have their own little unique address traits.
 For instance, US zip codes may be 5 or 9 digits.
 If it’s 9 digits, you need to add a hyphen to separate the 5th and 6th digits.
 Conversely, don’t ever use a hyphen for a Canadian postal code, it’ll cause delays.
 Again, best to confirm with your country’s postal service guidelines.

-If you aren’t sure of the post code, many countries have free online tools to help you, such as Royal Mail’s in the UK, or Canada Post’s page, or the USPS tool, or Australia Post’s, or… you get the point.
+If you aren’t sure of the post code, many countries have free online tools to help you, such as Royal Mail’s in the UK (you may find our How to mail a letter: UK guide helpful), or Canada Post’s page, or the USPS tool, or Australia Post’s, or… you get the point.

 For international mail, include the country name in full on the bottom line in capital letters; for the UK, write UNITED KINGDOM.